4o4hasfound/CPound-language/README.md

 ## Overloading

 In CPound, functions can have same name with different parameter
 The interpreter will automaticly chooses the right one to call

 ## Reference

 Adding the keyword **reference** or **ref** at the begining of a variable declaration to make it a reference
-Any operation apply to a reference variable will affect its original value, including override
+Any operation apply to a reference variable will affect its original value
 You can also put this in a function parameter list or function return type
+In CPound, there are no reference to a reference variable, so assigning a reference to a reference will lead to two object referencing at the same object

 ```java
 func addOne(reference var int a) {